 Broadway theaters will ask for mandatory vaccination for children between 5 and 11 years old

-New York, Jan 10 (EFE) .- The Broadway League, the organization that groups more than 40 of its theaters, announced this Monday that the mandatory nature of the vaccine to be able to attend any of its shows will also apply to children between 5 and 11 years from next January 29.
+The Broadway League, the organization that brings together more than 40 of its theaters, announced this Monday that the mandatory nature of the vaccine to be able to attend any of its shows will also apply to children between 5 and 11 years from next January 29.

 And as they already did with the rest of the adults and adolescents, Broadway theaters will require that at least 14 days have passed since the second dose of the vaccine to attend the shows